 Requires community colleges to report by October 15 to CEPI the numbers and types of associate degrees and other certificates awarded by each college.
-Executive relocates requirements of section to Section 219.
-House concurs.
-Senate concurs.
-Conference concurs.
+Relocates requirements of section to Section 219.

 Sec.
 226a.
 Student Loan and Financial Aid Website - DELETED